Chandler Bing: Appearances

 The relationship between the two is balanced: Joey looks to Chandler as his intellectual superior, while Chandler acknowledges Joey as the more confident counterpart, especially when it comes to romance and Chandler often takes advice from Joey on how to date women.

 Chandler and Rachel originally did not like each other, but grew to become good friends.
 Rachel does not understand Chandler's sarcasm early in the series, and even later on has a hard time appreciating his sense of humor, as she acknowledges in the final episode.
-In "The One with All the Cheesecakes" Chandler and Rachel steal and share the cheesecake which originally belonged to their downstairs neighbor.
-Rachel, who works for Ralph Lauren, is also the one who helps Chandler pick out his wedding suit.
-Rachel also sets up Chandler with her boss Joanna (Alison LaPlaca).
+In "The One with All the Cheesecakes", Chandler and Rachel steal and share the cheesecake which originally belonged to their downstairs neighbor.
+Rachel, who works for Ralph Lauren Corporation, is also the one who helps Chandler pick out his wedding suit.
+Rachel also sets up Chandler with her boss Joanna (Alison La Placa).
 Rachel and Chandler never have any romantic relationships apart from a glance back to their time in college when they made out.
 In "The One with the Flashback," Rachel is shown briefly fantasizing about Chandler at the end of the episode.

 Chandler and Phoebe are good friends.
 Although Phoebe mocks Chandler frequently, they sometimes are goofy and have fun with one another.
 In "The One with the Metaphorical Tunnel", Phoebe and Chandler play hide and seek.
 They also play games, like coming up with superhero names and reclining the Barcaloungers like cowboys.
 They share a duet of "Endless Love" at the end of one episode, when Chandler is sad after a breakup with his on-off girlfriend Janice (Maggie Wheeler).
 In "The One Where Everyone Finds Out", she tries to trick him into believing that she is attracted to him, but Monica tells him that Phoebe finds him charming in a "sexless" way, indicating that any hints of romance are jokes.
 Phoebe is the initial reason that Chandler quit smoking in "The One with the Thumb", after an argument between the group about his smoking.
 He is leaving the apartment when she offers him $7,000 to never smoke again.